mzulqa1/mzulqa1.github.io/README.md

 This portfolio was developed through an iterative engineering-style workflow: define the objective, build a working version, evaluate the result, and progressively refine the content, layout, visuals, and responsive behavior.

-The development process also demonstrates how **AI-assisted coding can make web development more accessible to engineers, researchers, and technical professionals without a traditional web-development background.**
+The development process also demonstrates how **AI-assisted coding can make web development more accessible to engineers, researchers, students, and other technical professionals without a traditional web-development background.**

+If this repository helps you build your own portfolio, feel free to fork it, customize it, and make it your own.